Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 I'll let Ron tell you his story about this great thyme project.

-This first picture is a close-up of a part I planted a year and a month ago (September 08) and it shows the amount of growth since (the pen is for scale).
-The pea gravel gets slowly removed as the plants spread….
+This first picture is a close-up of a part I planted in September 2008 and it shows the amount of growth since (the pen is for scale).

 Wider view above shows the full scope of the project!

 Still looking for more ideas?
 Look on at some patio design ideas and see how to build a patio here.
-If you like courtyard landscaping or thyme lawns these pages might interest you.
-What's the hold up?
-Start on your xeric garden project now.

 I'd love to hear about any of your projects using thyme - a thyme stool, lawn or a patio planted with thyme.